 Faculty of Buddhist Studies has the educational goal of nurturing talented individuals who can contribute to society at large by acquiring liberal arts and specialized knowledge regarding the intellectual system of Buddhism and human exploration, and who have the high ideals and strong will to "seek the truth and offer the utmost sincerity," "respect justice and eliminate evil," and "wish for peace and serve humanity," as stated in the university's founding spirit.

-To achieve these educational goals, we offer a wide variety of courses, including applied subjects that examine their contemporary significance, practical training in the production of Buddhist art such as Buddhist statues and paintings, and experiential learning through practical training in Buddhist culture both in Japan and abroad, while also providing a correct understanding of the fundamentals of Buddhist studies and Nichiren Buddhism.
+To achieve these educational goals, we offer a wide variety of courses, including applied subjects that examine the contemporary significance of Buddhist studies and Nichiren Buddhism, practical training in the production of Buddhist art such as Buddhist statues and paintings, and experiential learning through practical training in Buddhist culture both in Japan and abroad, while still providing a correct understanding of the fundamentals of Buddhist studies and Nichiren Buddhism.

-Faculty of Buddhist Studies has two departments, the Department of Religious Studies and the Department of Buddhist Studies.
-The Department of Religious Studies has two courses, the Lotus Sutra Buddhism Course and the Japanese Buddhism Course, and the Department of Buddhist Studies has two courses, the Philosophy and History Course and the Culture and Art Course, and each has its own unique study program.
+Faculty of Buddhist Studies Studies has two courses, the Lotus Sutra Buddhism Course and the Japanese Religion and Culture Course, while the Department of Buddhist Studies has two courses, the History and Philosophy Course and the Cultural Heritage and Art Course.
+Each department offers a unique study program (*1).
 In the first and second years, it is important to find the field you truly want to study within the diverse world of Buddhism.
-For this reason, a common group of subjects is prepared for all first and second year students, from which they can learn a wide range of basic skills and concepts necessary for studying in Faculty of Buddhist Studies.
-Then, in the third and fourth years, students will deepen their study of their major field by taking the distinctive group of subjects of their department or course.
+For this reason, in the first and second years, all students Faculty of Buddhist Studies will study a wide range of basic skills and concepts necessary for studying in Faculty of Buddhist Studies from a common group of subjects.
+Then, in the third and fourth years, students will deepen their study of their major by taking the distinctive group of subjects of their department or course.
 This is a major feature of the educational program of Faculty of Buddhist Studies.

-The Japanese Buddhism Course is a specialized course in which students learn from a multifaceted perspective about the reception and development of Buddhism in Japan, including Japanese Buddhist thought, the history of Japanese Buddhism, and the relationship between Buddhism and modern society, as well as consider the role of Buddhism in modern society.
+The Japanese Religion and Culture course is a specialized course that provides students with a multifaceted study of various aspects of Japanese religion, with a focus on Buddhism, including Japanese religion, the history of Japanese Buddhism, and the relationship between religion and Japanese culture, and also allows them to consider the role of Buddhism in modern society.

-In order to develop communication skills, we offer small group classes that include presentations and debates.
+In order to develop communication skills, we offer small class sizes that involve presentations and discussions.

-Buddhism was born in India about 2,500 years ago and spread throughout Asia, including Japan, and then around the world.
+Buddhism was born in India about 2,500 years ago and spread throughout Asia and the world.
 How did the essence of Buddhism, which teaches how to understand and accept oneself and others, come to fruition?
-We will learn about its historical flow and the various ideas and doctrines that form Buddhism.
+We will learn about the historical flow and the various ideas and doctrines that shape Buddhism.

 We will learn about the diverse and unique cultures of Asian countries from a comparative perspective with other cultural areas.
 Students can comprehensively learn about Buddhism, which is the root of culture and art in Asia, including its spirituality and historical background, and even try their hand at creating artwork to further their understanding.